 A vital aspect of the firm's commitment to diversity is our outreach to the community.
 Many of our attorneys, paralegals, and staff are actively involved leading and serving at organizations that represent the unique interests and concerns of minorities, women, children/youth, veterans and the economically disadvantaged.
 The firm has also developed educational programs for our clients and the community on issues such as immigration, affirmative action and the multinational workforce.

 The firm regularly hosts events such as the Nashville Area Hispanic Chamber of Commerce Hispanic Heritage Month Business & Community Award Celebration, the Annual NAPABA Southeast Regional Conference, the Tennessee Human Rights Commission Reception, Black History Month Celebrations, and Anti-Defamation League events.

 Outreach To Diverse Business Communities

 Recent examples of the firm’s involvement with the diverse business community include:

-- LGBT Power Lunches – In 2016, Waller sponsored a business series hosted by the Nashville LGBT Chamber of Commerce providing professional development and education for business owners and professionals.
+- LGBT Power Lunches – In 2016 and 2017, Waller sponsored a business series hosted by the Nashville LGBT Chamber of Commerce providing professional development and education for business owners and professionals.